zaffalon/origin_backend/README.md

 The service will run on port 3000.

-To see the logs you can atach
+To see the logs you can attach
 ```
-$ docker-compose atach origin_api
+$ docker attach origin_api
 ```

 You can stop the docker running